zer0her0/atom.io/BugList.md

 - cmd-w doesn't close "window" when no other tabs open in current window/view.
 - toggle tabs by keyboard?

+### Features/Packages to make
 - create IF/Text Adventure/MUD in Atom.io
+- clock in status bar